SillyWili/ascii-converter/README.md

 With [convertSymbol.c]() you can replace a specific symbol/character with another one of your choice

-Finally with the [ascii_animation.sh]() you can play every frame of a video/gif exported with ffmpeg
+Finally with the [ascii_animation.sh]() you can play an animation with every frame of a video/gif exported with ffmpeg